Cappellacci di Zucca is a ravioli like fresh pasta stuffed with pumpkin filling and served with a classic butter and sage sauce.

 Ferrara?
-Said my girl friends when I had suggested it.
-We were looking for a place to meet up in Italy after one of my Italiaoutdoors Food and Wine bike tours in the Veneto.
+Said my girlfriends when I had suggested it.
+We were looking for a place to meet up in Italy after a bike tour in the Veneto area.
 They’d never heard of it.
 As I am constantly discovering, there is so much more in Italy than the main tourist spots of Tuscany, Rome, and Florence.
 Wonderful cities and town where you can explore without the crowds of tourists, eat well, and enjoy amazing new wines you’ve never seen on shelves in the US.

 Ferrara is the capital of the province of Ferrara, in the region of Emilia-Romagna, about 50 km northeast of Bologna.
 The center of town is dominated by the Castello Estense, a brick castle complete with moat, and home to the rulers of Ferrara, the Este family.
 The Este family ruled Ferrara for close to 400 hundred years, and during their reign, Ferrara became a center for art and culture, and was one of the first examples of Renaissance city planning, earning today it’s status as a UNESCO World Heritage sites.
 The notorious Lucretia Borgia was married to the Duke of Ferrara, Alfonso I, and spent most of her life here in Ferrara, she is buried here as well.

 Ferrara is surrounded by some of the best preserved ancient city walls in Italy, dating from the 15th and 16th century.
 Today, 9 km of cycling and walking paths follow these walls, where you will often find the residents of this “Citta di Biclette” enjoying the outdoors along these quiet tree-lined paths.